 - Weekends are ALWAYS going to be more expensive.
 The weekend includes Friday, Saturday, and Sunday.

 - Weekdays are an awesome time to get cheaper tickets to shows as long as they are running.
 Some shows only run on the weekends or peak nights, but you'd be surprised how many shows run 6 or 7 days a week.

 - Conventions will alter ticket prices and might not be as easy to know when they are.
 If the town is packed with people for a convention, a lot of shows will raise their ticket prices to affect the change in supply and demand.

 - Holidays are typically going to be more expensive as well.
-They'll also be more challenging to get tickets for because things will book up faster and much longer out in advance.
+They'll also be more challenging to get tickets for because things will book up faster and much further in advance.

 Again, a lot of this is probably common sense to you, but we wanted to point it out to make sure you were aware of it.
 Sometimes you have no choice but to buy the more expensive peak night tickets if you have friends in town or are entertaining people that are just here for the weekend.
 If you just want to see the show or your friends are here on a few off peak nights, take advantage of that when you do your scheduling.
 We promise you that the show is going to be just as good on Tuesday night as it is on Friday night.